tvooo/dbr-research-plan/notes.md

 majority of social interactions for bicyclists happen indirectly.
 This means bicycle facilities that foster social interaction should be designed for indirect, non-verbal social interactions. - Cromwell

+# talking to pelle

+radio station, ask for gopro, reference to pelle ehn

+janet cardiff
+slow mo, flaneur interaction

+there WILL be the reflection on the everyday bicycling cmp with slow food/fast food movement how can we build on local traditions, local networks, redcue the resources that are consumed, more healthy the flaneur

+put my feet down

+Janet Cardiff (sound)